SubstanceMobile/media/README.md

 Click "Read More" on the corresponding section for a description of features, installation instructions, and API tutorials.

 ## Music
-The music package contains the entire playback engine from [GEM Player](https://github.com/SubstanceMobile/GEM).
-It will help you make an extremely functional music player with very little code.
+The audio package contains the entire playback engine from [GEM Player](https://github.com/SubstanceMobile/GEM).
+It will help you make an extremely functional audio player with very little code.
 To install, follow the instructions above and then add this to your `build.gradle` file:
 ```
 compile('com.github.SubstanceMobile.SDK:Music:-SNAPSHOT'@aar){
     transitive = true